 We use traditional steam distillation to extract pure essential oils and hydrosols from several aromatic herbs and plants on our farm.
-All of the distilling is done on-site in small batches to ensure we achieve the high quality of oil and hydrosol we desire – in 2015, our ‘Maillette’ lavender essential oil won a Silver Medal in the New Zealand Supreme Oil Awards!
+All of the distilling is done on-site in small batches to ensure we achieve the high quality of oil and hydrosol we desire.

 We mainly distill 4 different cultivars of lavender and their pure essential oil and hydrosol is available for sale in our gift shop.
-We also distill spearmint, thyme, oregano, sage, Helichrysum, rose geranium, lemon grass, lemon balm, rosemary and roses – many of their hydrosols are available to custom blend at our Hydrosology bar in our gift shop.
+We also distill spearmint, thyme, oregano, sage, helichrysum, rose geranium, douglas fir, lemon grass, lemon balm, rosemary and roses – many of their hydrosols are available to custom blend at our Hydrosology bar in our gift shop.

-Our gift shop is open from May to December and our gardens are open from mid-May to mid-October for self-guided and guided tours.
-We love to see families at the farm – in our gardens you can find a small play area, a hedge maze and you can even try your hand at a scavenger hunt!
+Our apothecary shop is open from May to December and our garden is open for guided and self-guided tours from mid-May to mid-October.
+We love to see families at the farm – in our garden you can find a small play area, a hedge maze and you can even try your hand at a scavenger hunt!
 (Please note that all children require adult supervision.)
 We also offer a variety of workshops and host several events throughout the season in support of our local community.

 Please check our Farm Visits page for the most up-to-date information.